KakersUK/mariadb-sys/README.md

 There are install files available for over MariaDB 10.0.x.
 To load these, you must position yourself within the directory that you downloaded to.

-* Caution

-The most of views are for any users, but the views of the suffix "_kr" are only for Korean users.

 ## Installation

 The objects should all be created as the root user (but run with the privileges of the invoker).